Judge Kirk R. Granier (Retired)

-Judge Kirk Granier is a retired State District Judge (1997 – 2008) and retired United States Circuit Military Judge, USAF Reserve (1998 – 2006).
+Judge Kirk Granier is a retired State District Judge (1997 – 2008) and retired United States Circuit Military Judge, USAF (1998 – 2006).
 He received extensive judicial training through the National Judicial College at the University of Nevada and the U.S. Air Force Judge Advocate General’s School, Air University at Maxwell AFB, Alabama.

 Judge Granier received a Master’s Degree in Judicial Studies from the University of Nevada Graduate School and National Judicial College in 2010 with a secondary study emphasis in Alternative Dispute Resolution through the school’s professional certification program in Dispute Resolution Skills.
 He served as a Faculty Facilitator for the National Judicial College’s Civil Mediation Course and as a Discussion Leader for multiple courses in the school’s nationally preeminent judicial education program.
 He acquired two professional multi-course and multi-year based certifications from the National Judicial College: Judicial Development in General Jurisdiction Trial Skills (2001) and Judicial Development in Dispute Resolution Skills (2007) with three additional certificates earned in Civil Mediation and another certificate earned in Advanced Mediation Techniques.